-The school offers the six provider encounters required by law (marked in bold text) and a number of additional events, integrated into the school careers programme.
+The school offers the six provider encounters required by law (marked in bold text above) and a number of additional events, integrated into the school careers programme.

 We will offer providers an opportunity to come into school to speak to pupils or their parents or carers.
+Providers will be expected to meet the school's safeguarding requirements which can be found in the Safeguarding Policy Statement accessible on the school website.

-Please speak to our Careers Leader, Liam Frances, to identify the most suitable opportunity for you.
+Please speak to our Careers Leader to identify the most suitable opportunity for you.